Pet Sematary 2019 remake deliciously digs up Stephen King shocks

 Dearly beloved, we are gathered here today to honor the memory of the 1983 Stephen King novel Pet Sematary, but what's this?
 It's clawing out of the grave and lurching back to life!

-King's chilling novel made it into theaters in 1989, and now it's back for a 2019 remake opening this weekend.
+King's chilling novel made it into theaters in 1989, and it's back for a 2019 remake.
 This new version is also part of the resurrection of King's stories on the big screen, as his much-loved horror best-sellers get a second go-round of movie adaptations following the success of It.

 Grief, loss and resurrection are at the heart of Pet Sematary, as an ordinary family wrestles with the dilemma of bringing back their loved ones, whatever the price.